SantiagoTorres/reprotest/README.md

 Command Line Interface
 ======================

+The easiest way to run reprotest is via our presets:

+    # Build the current directory in a null server (/tmp)
+    reprotest auto . -- null -d

+    # Build the given Debian source package in an schroot
+    # See https://wiki.debian.org/sbuild for instructions on setting that up.
+    reprotest auto reprotest_0.3.3.dsc -- schroot unstable-amd64-sbuild

+Currently, we only support this for Debian packages, but are keen on adding more.
+If we don't have knowledge on how to build your file or directory, you can send a patch to us on adding this intelligence - see the reprotest.presets python module, and adapt the existing logic.

-reprotest's CLI takes two mandatory arguments, the build command to run and the build artifact file/pattern to test after running the build.
-Here are some sample invocations for running reprotest on
+Before that happens, you can use the more advanced CLI to build arbitrary things.
+This takes two mandatory arguments, the build command to run and the build artifact file/pattern to test after running the build.
+For example:
-itself:

     reprotest 'python3 setup.py bdist' 'dist/*.tar.gz'
-    reprotest 'debuild -b -uc -us' '../*.deb' -- null -d

-When using reprotest from a shell:
+When using this from a shell:

 If the build command has spaces, you will need to quote them, e.g.
 `reprotest "debuild -b -uc -us" [..]`.